Christelle-12/hello-rails-back-end/README.md

 # 📖 Rails Back-End <a name="about-project"></a>

-**React Front-End** seamlessly retrieves and displays a variety of random greetings sourced from a Rails API, offering users a dynamic and engaging experience with each visit.
+**Rails Back-End** seamlessly retrieves and displays a variety of random greetings sourced from a Rails API, offering users a dynamic and engaging experience with each visit with the help of hello-react-front-end repository we have a user interface.
 ## 🛠 Built With <a name="built-with"></a>

 ### Tech Stack <a name="tech-stack"></a>